 - Contact Us

-Why You Can’t Wait to Contact on Attorney on a Drunk Driving Case
+Why You Can’t Wait to Contact An Attorney on a Drunk Driving Case

 Refusal Hearings Must be Requested within 10 Working Days

-Repeat: Refusal hearings MUST be requested within 10 working days!
+Repeat: Refusal hearings MUST be requested in writing within 10 working days!

 - First, you need to look at your paperwork to determine where the request for a hearing needs to be sent.